LinearRegressionML/Phase2-1-Home-Price-Predict/README.md

 # T2:Merge all datasets
 # Foad:Do it
 # T2:Data Cleaning
-# Foad & Mesbah: Do it
+# Foad & Sara: Do it